flowr-analysis/flowr/wiki/Linting and Testing.md

 When writing dataflow tests, additional settings can be used to reduce the amount of graph data that needs to be pre-written.
 Notably:

 - `expectIsSubgraph` indicates that the expected graph is a subgraph, rather than the full graph that the test should generate.
 The test will then only check if the supplied graph is contained in the result graph, rather than an exact match.
 - `resolveIdsAsCriterion` indicates that the ids given in the expected (sub)graph should be resolved as [slicing criteria](https://github.com/flowr-analysis/flowr/wiki//Terminology#slicing-criterion) rather than actual ids.
 For example, passing `12@a` as an id in the expected (sub)graph will cause it to be resolved as the corresponding id.

-The following example shows both in use.
+The following example shows both in use:

 ```typescript
 assertDataflow(label('without distractors', [...OperatorDatabase['<-'].capabilities, 'numbers', 'name-normal', 'newlines', 'name-escaped']),